A Study of PRS-344/S095012 (PD-L1x4-1BB Bispecific Antibody) in Patients With Solid Tumors

 6. Patient with no available archived material must have one or more tumor lesions amenable to biopsy.

-7. Adequate organ function as assessed by laboratory tests within 72 hours prior to the start of treatment.
+7. Adequate organ function as assessed by laboratory tests within 7 days prior to pretreatment with obinutuzumab.

-8. A female patient must use a highly effective method of birth control during study treatment and until 120 days after last dose of study treatment.
+8. A female patient must use a highly effective method of birth control during study treatment and for 120 days after last dose of PRS-344/S095012, or 18 months after the last obinutuzumab infusion, whichever comes the latest.

 Exclusion Criteria: